Don’t Hire a Cheap Ghostwriter

-- English is not their native language.
+- English won’t be their native language.

 Since you know they can’t make a living on the wages they’re earning from your project, they may not devote the hours needed each week to your project.
 It will take them 200 to 400 hours to complete your book, so make sure they will put in the necessary time on your project before signing with them.

-If they promise to write your book in two months, make sure you have a way to check for plagiarism.
+When a cheap ghostwriter promises to write your book in two months, make sure you have a way to check for plagiarism.
 Cheap ghostwriters might go that route to short cut the process, but there is software you can purchase to help you detect this criminal activity.

 Additional articles you might find helpful: